casperfrx/bibin-tailscale/README.md

 ##### how does syntax highlighting and URL shortening work?

 To get syntax highlighting you need to add the file extension at the end of your paste URL.

+Special extensions:
-The `.url` special extension will trigger a http redirect to whatever is in the post.
+- `.url` will trigger a http redirect to whatever is in the post.
 This works with curl requests as well!
+- `.b64` will return the content base64-encoded
+- `.qr` will return the content as a qr code